About Us

 According to Wikipedia, The Robber’s Roost was an outlaw hideout in southeastern Utah used mostly by Butch Cassidy and his Wild Bunch gang in the closing years of the Old West.

-The original Robber’s Roost AA group was started in 1998 in Vista, California by Scotty A., Pete H., Billy B., Jack L., Horatio G., Albert G., and Kip C. Like many meetings, it is said that the meeting was started with a resentment and a coffee pot.
-The guys felt that the AA message in their area was being “watered down.”
-Watered down how?
-A huge influx of addicts were being sent to AA meetings by treatment centers and the court system.
-The AA message was being lost in all the treatment center lingo that these people had heard.
-The guys wanted something more hard core and true to the original AA message found in the 12 steps.
+The original Robber’s Roost AA group was started in 1998 in Vista, California by Scotty A., Pete H., Billy B., Jack L., Horatio G., Albert G., and Kip C. The guys wanted something more hard core and true to the original AA message found in the 12 steps.

 In the beginning, to attend a Robber’s Roost meeting, a member had to be invited by their sponsor.
 The meetings were first held in Scotty’s living room, and then in a tent in his backyard.
 The meetings were not published in any meeting guide.
 The meetings were grounded in the Big Book of Alcoholics Anonymous.
 Members were expected to be solution oriented, not just whining about their problems.
-Talk of drugs or addiction was not tolerated.
 Over time, the meeting moved to a hall in the mall and various other venues.
 Today there are regularly over 100 attendees weekly in San Marcos, CA.

 Word about this hard core AA meeting in California began to spread and charter meetings started to pop up around the country.
 There are currently about seven different Robber’s Roost groups meeting regularly.